mjmirza/Project-Green-Field/README.md

 4. **The Sneaky Pusher** 🥷: Finally, it shoves the commit into your repo, leaving a trail of green squares in its wake.

-## 🚀 Step-by-Step Guide to Quirky Commit Madness
+## 🚀 Step-by-Step Guide to Project Green Field Commit Madness

 Want to join the project green field or an auto-commit party?